 I received the correct diagnosis for my injury from a nurse in an audience for a talk I gave to a business women’s group.
 I had to lean against a tall stool to do the talk, so I explained my back injury.
 I asked everyone in the audience to tell any children in their lives to never pull a chair out from under anyone.
 The sympathetic chiropractor had told me that some people are instantly paralyzed.

 The nurse told me that when I hit the floor, my spinal cord tensed up.
 Her husband was a chiropractor who used a little known technique called Neural Organizational Technique (NOT).
 He told me that the tension in my spinal cord pulled my pelvis out of place.
 My out of place pelvis pulled my hips out of place.
 The chiropractor used NOT on me and ended 33 years of pain in my spine.
 The pain in my spine ended with the first NOT treatment, but then I felt new pain.

 Releasing the tension in my spinal cord moved my pelvis back into place.
 It had taken 33 years to get pulled out of place as far as it was.
-It moved back into place within a few days.
+It moved back into place within an hour.
 All of the muscles in my back from my shoulders to my hips suddenly had to function differently.
 I still feel pain in all of those muscles, and my hips still shift out of place easily.
 Out of place hips are very painful.

 I had to move back into employment slowly because sitting and standing normally now made my muscles hurt.
 It was far less crippling pain than the pain in my spine, but it was still pain.

 I did a lot of temporary work.
 To ease the pain in my muscles, I would figure out creative ways to get work done.
 On one temporary job, my coworkers listened to what I told them about my back, watched how I accomplished my task, then said, “This is the way we do it.
 It’s easy.”